Church of St. Mary the Virgin (Manhattan): New church

 By 1890, the congregation had outgrown the church on West 45th Street.
-In 1892, the late Miss Sara L. Cooke, a member of the parish, left the church a legacy which eventually amounted to $700,000, in addition to real estate.
+In 1892, Sara L. Cooke, a member of the parish, left the church a legacy which eventually amounted to $700,000, in addition to real estate.
 Brown and the other trustees decided to use this legacy to fund a new church on an eight-lot parcel running through from 46th to 47th Streets.
 The new complex was to include a rectory at the 47th Street end of the lot, a clergy house for curates and assistants and a mission house for the sisters.
 The style would be French Gothic of the 13th and 14th centuries, with a church seating 800 people.

 Erecting this building was a challenge to the architectural firm of Napoleon LeBrun & Sons, with Pierre LeBrun as the lead designer, because of its size and the location.
 The LeBrun firm had experience working with steel framing, which is buried within the walls, making it the first church in the world built on a concealed steel skeleton, "redefining the conventional methods of church construction."
 The facade of the church is clad in limestone, while the other buildings in the complex are brick-faced.

 The cornerstone for the new church was laid on December 8, 1894, and the church was dedicated in 1895.
 The completed church was 60 ft wide and 180 ft long, and the nave was 80 ft from floor to ceiling and 46 ft wide.
 The chancel, at the north end of the building, was 48 ft deep, terminating with the marble high altar moved from the former church.
 Complementing LeBrun's design were many sculptural decorations by J. Massey Rhind.

 Today

 Today, Saint Mary's is known for its solemn liturgies and choral and organ music.
 Solemn High Mass and Solemn Evensong and Benediction are celebrated on Sundays, and Mass is offered daily.
-Because of the copious use of incense, the church is sometimes referred to as "Smoky Mary's".
-In 1996-97, the interior of the church was restored by J. Lawrence Jones & Associates, resulting in vivid colors, including cobalt blue vaulting with gold stars.
+Because of the copious use of incense, the church is sometimes referred to as "Smoky Mary's."
+In 1996–97, the interior of the church was restored by J. Lawrence Jones & Associates, resulting in vivid colors, including cobalt blue vaulting with gold stars.